Iceland Weather Insights for the Perfect Travel Plan

 Be prepared

 Whatever the weather, the most important thing is to be prepared for it.
-During seasons when it can change rapidly, it can be of the utmost importance to to know what’s ahead, what kind of weather is to be expected.
-Since you would be driving in one of our camper vans, you have free WiFi and can therefore, with ease, follow the weather forecast on.
-As you can read from our CamperStories contributors, they all find the campers to be very warm and toasty due to the inboard heating system so cold while sleeping is never a problem.
+During seasons when it can change rapidly, it’s crucial to know what’s ahead and what kind of weather to expect.
+Since you’ll be driving in one of our camper vans, you’ll have free WiFi and can easily follow the weather forecast.
+As our CamperStories contributors often share, the vans are warm and toasty thanks to the inboard heating system, so cold nights are never a problem

-Below you have an interactive map of the weather forecast.
-By moving the arrow, you can see what is predicted for the days ahead. (you will be taken to the official site of the Icelandic Met office)
+Below is an interactive weather map—move the arrow to see the forecast for the days ahead.
+(You’ll be taken to the official site of the Icelandic Met Office.)

 Weather in Iceland

-By knowing what’s ahead, you can plan your trip better and be more safe.
+By knowing what’s ahead, you can plan your trip more effectively and stay safer on the road.

-Equally important is to know the road conditions on your planned route.
-One way to do that is by just looking at the live cams from the roads you plan to drive.
+It’s equally important to know the road conditions for your route.
+One easy way is to check the live cams from the roads you plan to drive.
 You can find them here!
-If you click below on the area you are planning to drive, you will be taken to the latest news of the road conditions for that area, provided by the Icelandic road administration.
+Click below on the area you’re headed to, and you’ll be taken to the latest updates. courtesy of the Icelandic Road Administration.

 The road conditions in the Westfjords in Iceland Road condition in North Iceland Road conditions in the northeast of Iceland